trilogy-data/.github/profile/README.md

-# Welcome - at Trilogy, we're working on open-source, better SQL
+# Welcome to Trilogy, an experiment on open-source, better SQL

 Our primary offering is Trilogy, a SQL syntax refresh for the modern data stack, and supporting integrations.